Why This Recipe Works

 Combine flour, yeast, and salt in a large bowl and whisk until homogenous.
 Add oil and water and stir with wooden spoon until combined.
 Cover with plastic wrap and let rise at room temperature at least 8 hours and up to 24.

 Meanwhile, make the sauce.
 Heat olive oil in a medium saucepan over medium-high heat until shimmering.
-Add garlic, oregano, and pepper flakes and cook for thirty seconds until fragrant.
+Add garlic, oregano, and pepper flakes and cook for 30 seconds until fragrant.
 Add tomato paste and cook, stirring constantly for 1 minute.
-Add two thirds of crushed tomatoes and stir to combine.
+Add 2/3 of crushed tomatoes and stir to combine.
 Reduce heat to lowest setting and cook, stirring occasionally for 1 hour.
 Stir in remaining crushed tomatoes and season to taste with salt.
 Remove from heat and set aside.

 Stretch the dough: Coat two 10-inch cast iron skillets (or cake pans/oven-safe nonstick skillets) with 1 tablespoon each of shortening and olive oil.
 Transfer dough balls one at a time to a large cookie sheet and stretch out into a 10-inch circle.
 Transfer the circles to the greased skillets.
 Cover and allow to rise for 1 hour at room temperature.
 Meanwhile, adjust the oven rack to the bottom position and preheat oven to 500°F (260°C).
 Combine the cheeses in a large bowl and cover until ready to use.